-Time for my junk inspired fall mantel decorating ideas.
+Time for my junk and vintage inspired fall mantel decorating ideas.
 I gathered my favorite all time best of the best Fall mantels here all in one place.
-Enjoy.
-My latest favorite junk find is the rusty iron gate now sitting in the place of honor on our fireplace mantel.
+My latest favorite junk find is the rusty iron gate now sitting in the place of honor on our fireplace mantel this year.
 You never know what crazy thing I’m going to use as home decor.
 You guys probably think I’m a little nuts.

 I first spotted the little gate at a local indoor flea market and passed on it.
 Actually there were two of them.
 I know, gates sometimes come in pairs.
 The gates were $10 each and I passed on them.
 When I was in the shop last week the gates were 50% off.
 I took one and knew it would be perfect for the mantel.
 Do you guys see the bits of green paint?
 That was the main selling point for me.

 I actually forgot to get photos of the gate before the clean up.
 I used Simple green to remove the dust and cobwebs then spruced it up with Howard’s Feed n’ Wax (here on Amazon).
 The gate is made of iron, not wood, but I use the feed n wax on just about everything.
 The gate was the first piece on my Fall mantle and I built around it.
 The wreath on the left came from the same flea market the same day and is was $8.